Ants or Termites?

 Third is behavior.
 Since termites shed their wings once they have found an appropriate spot, it is often hard to tell the insect by wings alone.
 Normally you will see a queen termite being followed extremely close by the king termite.
 Since the swarmers’ sole purpose is to start a new colony in the appropriate conditions, termites waste no time pairing up and find that perfect spot to nest.

 Finally, the forked versus non forked antennae.
 You have to examine this feature really closely, however, it is truly distinguishing.
 Ants have forked antennae.
 Forked meaning the antennae leave the head at 90 degrees, then sharply turn 90 degrees again.
 Termite antennae are simply attached to the head and are fairly straight.

 In closing, both insects are pests and are crucial to the environment, but should never enter or live close to your home.
 While ants are pests, very few of their species are capable of significant damage to your structure.
 Termites on the other hand account for over 5 billion dollars in damage to US homeowners – damage that is not covered by homeowners’ insurance.
 Knowledge and identification are key in determining which winged insect you are looking at.

 Palmetto Exterminators’ employees are vigorously trained to spot whether the insects are ants or termites.
-Call or contact us today for a free inspection and quote.
+Call or contact your local termite exterminators today for a free inspection and termite protection quote.